Ptakch/equanimous-kidney/README.md

-# Phill Site
+# Tic Tac Toey my Broey

 # Features
-- To be advised
+- Not many.
+THAT WORK.

 # bugs
-- None
+- several stlying issues due to my shitness at css

 # thanks to
 - Me